 - We gave people who failed to pay their retention fee on time between March and May 2020 a blanket six-week extension.
-Any requests for further time for payment beyond six weeks were considered on an individual basis in line with our existing hardship processes. - These changes were made to help support registrants during the emergency by offering them flexibility.
-The numbers that had extensions are being monitored by protected characteristic to ascertain if there was a disproportionate impact on a particular group.
+We considered any requests for further time for payment beyond six weeks were considered on an individual basis in line with our existing hardship processes.
+These changes were made to help support registrants during the emergency by offering them flexibility. - We have monitored the diversity of people applying for hardship support, but the numbers of professionals applying are so low that it is not appropriate or meaningful to share these data.